richardr1126/research-pod-api/README.md

 ### Technical Stack
 - **AI Models**: DeepSeek Chat for generating text, OpenAI for creating embeddings
+- **Speech**: Kokoro TTS service for high-quality audio generation
 - **Architecture**: Event-driven with Kafka for reliability
 - **PDF Handling**: Uses pymupdf4llm for converting PDFs to clean text
 - **Database**: YugabyteDB (Postgres-compatible distributed SQL)
-- **Infrastructure**: Kubernetes configs for our development and future production setup
+- **Infrastructure**: Kubernetes configs with optional GPU support for TTS

 ## How It Works